quant-aq/py-smps/README.md

 # Documentation

 Documentation is available [here](https://quant-aq.github.io/py-smps/).
+To build locally, you must first install [pandoc](https://pandoc.org/).
 Docs are built using Sphinx and can be built locally by doing the following:

 ```sh
 # Activate the virtualenv